Introduction to green infrastructure and grey infrastructure

 For more information on different infrastructure models click here.

-As each project has its own funding and unique environmental considerations, it is impossible to broadly say grey infrastructure is (or is not) more cost effective than green infrastructure.
-The technology and tools exist to assess individual infrastructure projects; however, there is no consensus or consistent way to compare green and grey infrastructure investments.
+As each project has its own funding and unique environmental considerations, it is impossible to broadly say grey infrastructure is (or is not) more cost-effective than green infrastructure.
+The technology and tools exist to assess individual infrastructure projects; however, there is no consensus or consistent way to compare green and grey infrastructure investments [xii].

-There are many existing case studies which indicate green infrastructure can be less expensive than grey infrastructure; however the longer term social, economic, and environmental impacts of green infrastructure may not be clearly known until further data and evaluation is made over the coming years.
+There are many existing case studies indicating green infrastructure can be less expensive than grey infrastructure.
+However, the longer term social, economic, and environmental effects of green infrastructure may not be clearly known until further data and evaluation is made over the coming years.

-Two previous representative examples of green infrastructure return on investment are presented below.
+Two representative examples of green infrastructure return on investment are presented below.

-In 2007 the U.S. Environment Protection Authority published a report, Reducing Stormwater Costs through Low Impact Development (LID) Strategies and Practices.
-This report was the result of a green infrastructure study which focused on Low Impact Development (a stormwater management strategy used to reduce runoff and pollutants in the water by managing it as close to its source as possible) [15].
+In 2007, the U.S. Environment Protection Authority published a report, Reducing Stormwater Costs through Low Impact Development (LID) Strategies and Practices.
+This report was the result of a green infrastructure study, which focused on Low Impact Development (a stormwater management strategy used to reduce runoff and pollutants in the water by managing it as close to its source as possible) [xiv].

 Green infrastructure is not a replacement for grey infrastructure and vice versa